Contamination vs. Irradiation: Understanding the Key Differences in Food Safety

 -

-Improper storage and handling: Incorrect storage temperatures, inadequate packaging, and insufficient handling can facilitate the growth of microorganisms and promote spoilage.
+Improper storage and handling: Incorrect storage temperatures, inadequate packaging, and insufficient handling can support the growth of microorganisms and promote spoilage.

 What is Irradiation?